 As a CNA, you will be an important part of today’s world of health care, with knowledge and skills that are always in demand.
 The Harborview School cna training program prepares individuals with the information and the experience needed to become a Nurse Assistant who will provide quality care for residents in long-term care facilities, hospitals, home health care, and hospice settings.

 The Harborview School is the premier provider of Certified Nursing Assistant Training (CNA).
 The nursing program is designed with input from educators, caregivers, and long-term industry representatives from across the United States.

-The Nursing assistant program places a high emphasis on learning excellent communications skills and the Art of Care giving to provide compassionate care for people in the health care system.
-Through lecture, DVDs, role-playing, and laboratory practice, students learn skills such as vital signs, bathing, dressing and positioning.
-The CNA classroom is equipped with hospital beds and medical equipment to practice skills prior to the CNA clinical rotation.
-Harborview School's emphasis is on academics and hands-on skills training, graduates of the Certified Nusrsing program are well prepared for the requirements to pass the state test as well as to be successfully employed in hospitals, long-term care facilities and home healthcare settings.
+The Nursing assistant program places a high emphasis on learning excellent communications skills and the Art of Caregiving to provide compassionate care for people in the health care system.
+Through lectures, DVDs, role-playing, and laboratory practice, students learn skills such as vital signs, bathing, dressing, and positioning.
+The CNA classroom is equipped with hospital beds and medical equipment to practice skills before the CNA clinical rotation.
+Harborview School's emphasis is on academics and hands-on skills training, graduates of the Certified Nursing program are well prepared for the requirements to pass the state test as well as to be successfully employed in hospitals, long-term care facilities and home healthcare settings.

 Harborview School offers one of the best CNA Programs in the industry by using a combination of lecture, hands-on/on-site, and audio-video training.

 · Small Class Sizes

 · Accessible Location (near public transportation)

 Training requirements for the Certified Nursing Assistant, CNA Program are required for all Harborview School Nurse Assistant Training courses.

 · Must pass a criminal background check prior to Clinicals

 · Completion of a physical exam and TB test prior to the beginning of class